Orientation Guide for Server-Side Programming

 There is only one way to create an OREF: Use a method that returns an OREF.
 The methods that return OREFs are defined in the object classes or their subclasses.

-The following does not create an OREF, but rather a string that looks
+The following does not create an OREF, but rather a string that looks like an OREF:

 You can determine programmatically whether a variable contains an OREF.
 The function $IsObject

 returns 1 (true) if the variable contains an OREF; and it returns 0 (false) otherwise.

 For persistent classes, described in the next chapter